-During the last few weeks of pregnancy you may begin to worry more about the health and well-being of your unborn baby.
-In order to be sure of your baby’s well-being, it is always important to visit your healthcare provider regularly, as they can inform you of problems you may not be aware of — including an umbilical cord prolapse.
+During the last few weeks of pregnancy, you may begin to worry more about the well-being of your unborn baby.
+To ensure your child’s health, it is always important to visit your healthcare provider regularly, as they can inform you of problems you may not be aware of — including an umbilical cord prolapse.

 However, there are cases in which the compression on the umbilical cord can be more extreme and last for longer periods of time.
-Considering the umbilical cord allows vital nutrients and oxygen to be passed on to your baby to the placenta, when there is extreme compression lasting for longer periods of time, it leads to a decrease in oxygen and blood flow to your baby’s.
-The compression can also cause changes in your baby’s heart rate.
+Considering that the umbilical cord allows vital nutrients and oxygen to be passed on to your baby to the placenta when there is extreme compression lasting for longer periods of time, it leads to a decrease in oxygen and blood flow to your baby.

 What are the Dangers of a Prolapsed Umbilical Cord?

 Umbilical cord compression can cause changes in your baby’s blood pressure due to the changes in heart rate and lack of oxygen.
-During umbilical cord compression the vein on the umbilical cord becomes compressed leading to CO2 (carbon dioxide) to accumulate in your baby’s blood, which produces respiratory acidosis.
+During umbilical cord compression, the vein on the umbilical cord becomes compressed leading to CO2 (carbon dioxide) to accumulate in your baby’s blood, which produces respiratory acidosis.

 If the umbilical cord becomes compressed during pregnancy or during labor, the risk of damage is determined by the duration of time in which the umbilical cord was compressed.
 When the umbilical cord is compressed for a prolonged period of time, there is a decrease in blood flow and oxygen to your baby’s brain.

 This can lead to a risk of brain damage to your baby.
-A compressed umbilical cord can also lead to short episodes of fetal hypoxia, which involves the baby being deprived from oxygen in the womb and can lead to other health complications including death.
+A compressed umbilical cord can also lead to short episodes of fetal hypoxia, which involves the baby being deprived of oxygen in the womb and can lead to other health complications including death.
 This is rare and something your health care provider will monitor.

 What Can Cause a Prolapsed Umbilical Cord?

 Preterm premature rupture of membranes involves the rupture of the unborn baby’s membranes before the onset of labor.
 When PROM occurs before 32 weeks of pregnancy, umbilical cord compression occurs 32 to 76 percent of the time.
 Umbilical cord prolapse, which involves the umbilical cord descending into the birth canal before the baby during labor, is another possible cause of a compressed umbilical cord.

 How do I Know if the Umbilical Cord is Prolapsed?

 Umbilical cord compression can be diagnosed before labor by one of two doctors test; either a fetal Doppler or an ultrasound.
-Unfortunately there are no visible signs of umbilical cord compression that can be seen without the help of a doctor.
+Unfortunately, there are no visible signs of umbilical cord compression that can be seen without the help of a doctor.

 Treatments for a Prolapsed Umbilical Cord

 When umbilical cord compression is minor, the method of treatment is to increase the mother’s oxygen, in order to increase the blood flow through the umbilical cord.
-In more severe cases of umbilical cord compression there should be constant monitoring of your unborn baby by your healthcare provider to assess if there are signs of distress, in which case emergency action should be taken.
+In more severe cases of umbilical cord compression, there should be constant monitoring of your unborn baby by your healthcare provider to assess if there are signs of distress, in which case emergency action should be taken.

-Compiled from the following Resources
+Compiled from the following Resources:

 Center for experiential learning.
 Variable Deceleration.
-Retrieved from http://utilis.net/fhm/2427.htm
+Retrieved from https://utilis.net/fhm/2427.htm

 Collins.
 (2012, August 28).
 Umbilical Cord Accidents.
-Retrieved from http://www.biomedcentral.com/1471-2393/12/S1/A7/#B6
+Retrieved from https://www.biomedcentral.com/1471-2393/12/S1/A7/#B6

 Cunningham, Leveno &Bloom (2005).
 Williams Obstetrics( 22nd ed).
 New York, NY: McGraw-Hill

 Gardner, Giussani.
 (2003, June 30).
 Enhanced Umbilical Blood Flow During Acute Hypoxemia After Umbilical

 Cord Compression: A Role for Nitric Oxide.
-Retrieved from http://circ.ahajournals.org/content/108/3/331.full.pdf+html
+Retrieved from https://circ.ahajournals.org/content/108/3/331.full.pdf+html

 (review).
-Retrieved from http://apps.who.int/rhl/reviews/CD000013.pdf
+Retrieved from https://apps.who.int/rhl/reviews/CD000013.pdf

 Pacific Medical Law.
 (2014).
 Umbilical Cord Compression.
-Retrieved from

 Reece & Barbieri (2010).
 Obstetrics and Gynecology: The Essentials of Clinical Care.
 New York, NY: Thieme